schorsch1976/blogcxx/README.md

 ## Current version

-The latest released version is version 1-alpha
+The latest released version is 1-alpha

 ---